3kh0/bing-rewards/README.md

 ## Multiple accounts
 Multiple accounts is not supported currently, and there is no plans to add this feature.
 This is the most common question/request, but the reason for this is because it goes against the original author's intention and I want to honor that.

 Caveat: I think a docker container implementation would be a good middle ground solution.
-Unfortunately, I'm not too familiar with Docker so someone would have to implement it and I would gladly merge with master.
+Unfortunately, I'm not too familiar with Docker so someone would have to implement it and I would gladly issue a pull request.

 ## Known Issues (Last Updated Aug 2020)
 - The first daily offer shows "failed to complete" on the terminal because the quiz doesn't appear when clicked, but Bing gives the points anyways so it's a non-issue.